Eve-ning/Eve-ning.github.io/_posts/2024-10-04-hitsounds.md

 title: "Hit Sounds and Audio Offset impact on Syncing in Rhythm Games"
 tags: [ VSRG ]
 project:
-  status: wip
+  status: completed
 ---

-WIP Article.
+Hit Sounds, Keyboard Sounds are useful sources of feedback in Rhythm Games, though how do you sync them to songs to maximize accuracy with less effort?

-How do you sync every source of feedback in Rhythm Games?
-Are visual and audio offsets important?
-Furthermore, do Hit Sounds contribute positively or negatively to player experience?
+Furthermore, is just Music Offset sufficient for a Rhythm Game?
+We introduce the concept of an independent KB Latency Offset.

 <!--more-->